wp-plugins/design-approval-system/readme.txt

 Stable tag: 3.2
 License: GPLv2 or later

-A system to streamline the process of getting designs, photos, videos or music approved by clients quickly.
+A system to streamline the process of getting designs, photos, documents, videos or music approved by clients quickly.

 == Description ==